eryxcoop/cardano-zk-proof-of-innocence/README.md

 ```

 * tree_list: The collection of transaction you are working with.
-* leaf_index: The element to proof the exclusion.
+* leaf_index: The index on the list of the target element to proof the exclusion.
 * oracle_thread_token_name: An arbitrary token name used to differentiate each oracle instance.
 * poi_thread_token_name: An arbitrary token name used to differentiate each poi instance.
 * oracle_tx_id.
-The transaction id of the UTxO with the root hash of the collection of elements to check the PoI.
+The transaction-id of the UTxO with the root hash of the collection of elements to check the PoI.
 * oracle_tx_id.
 The index of the Oracle's UTxO.
-* verification_key_tx_id: The transaction id with the verification key used to verify the proof.
+* verification_key_tx_id: The transaction-id with the verification key used to verify the proof.
-* verification_key_tx_index: The index of the UTxO with the verification key.
+* verification_key_tx_index: The index of the UTxO with the verification key above.

 *Create oracle*